151lucas151/minecraft-clicker/README.md

 ## 📄 License

-This project is open source.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Please respect the original creator, Lucas Henry Bishop.

 ## 👨‍💻 Credits